-There are four bridges that span the Mississippi River in the Memphis area, the Harahan Bridge and Frisco Bridges are currently only used for rail traffic.
+There are four bridges that span the Mississippi River in the Memphis area.
+The Harahan Bridge and The Frisco Bridges are currently only used for rail traffic.
 In October 2016, the Harahan Bridge’s pedestrian and bicycle pathway opened to the public.

 There are two bridges open to car traffic that connect Memphis to Arkansas by spanning the Mighty Mississippi.